mxagar/generative_ai_udacity/02_LLMs/README.md

     - Masked words need to be predicted during training
     - A classification head is added to the encoder output
     - The training is bidirectional because we have one/several masked words in a sequence and we need to attend both the previous and posterior words/tokens for each masked token.
+    - The training process is called *masked language modeling*.
     - Only 15% of the words are used for training, but the model performs well in downstream discriminative tasks: classification, etc.
   - GPT: Decoder-only
     - The next word is masked